-For the same price as a two-pack of breasts, you can buy a whole chicken, which comes with those same breasts, plus two legs, and a back.
-And wait for it—if you're really lucky, you'll get a free liver, heart, and gizzard thrown in to sweeten the deal!
-I know girls (named Chichi) who'd get the whole chicken just to get her hands on some of those delicious gizzards!
+If there's one knife skill that can save you money and make you look cool, it's breaking down a chicken.
+For about the same price as a pack of two breasts, you can buy a whole chicken, which comes with those same breasts, two legs, and a back.
+And if you're really lucky, you'll get a free liver, heart, and gizzard thrown in to sweeten the deal!
+I know a girl (named Chichi) who'd get the whole chicken just to get her hands on some of those delicious gizzards!

-Shopping and Storage
+Shopping for and Storing Chicken

 Just two quick tips here:

 - Avoid kosher birds.
 Kosher birds have been heavily salted before packaging in order to remove excess liquid.
 While in some cases, this is desirable—such as when you are roasting it—in other cases, the excess salt can ruin a recipe.
-A braised chicken recipe where the braising liquid is subsequently reduced can get far too salty from the excess salt within the chicken.
+A braised chicken where the braising liquid is subsequently reduced can get far too salty from the excess salt within the chicken.
 It also limits your stock-making ability, since a salty stock cannot be reduced.
 You're better off buying a regular bird and salting or brining it yourself if the recipe calls for it.

-As for all your other options, I personally prefer to pay the extra money for premium brands of free range or specialty heirloom breeds because of the improved flavor they offer.
+As for all your other options, I personally prefer to pay extra for premium brands of free range or specialty heirloom breeds because of the improved flavor they offer.
 There's not much worse than bad chicken.
 Maybe bad margaritas, but that's about it.

-Step 2: Spread'em
+Step 2: Remove the Legs

+Grab the chicken by the drumstick, and pull the leg outward from the body until the skin is stretched taught.
 Start the operation by cutting through the skin between the leg and the body.
 Don't cut too deep—just through the skin.
 No matter what Cat Stevens says, the first cut should be the shallowest.

-Step 7: Crack the Back
+Step 3: Crack and Remove the Back

 Hold the chicken by the backbone and position it vertically on your cutting board with the butt end pointing up.
 Use your chef's knife to cut through the skin and cartilage between the breast and the back.
 Cut until you get through the first or second ribs.

+Use your knife to cut through the shoulder bones on either side (or use poultry shears).
 The backbone should now be completely separated from the breast.
 Save it for stock.

-Step 11: Split the Breast
+Step 4: Split the Breast